rocky-linux/documentation/docs/books/incus_server/01-install.md

   - incus install
 ---

-Throughout this chapter you will need to be the root user or you will need to be able to *sudo* to root.
+Throughout this chapter, you must be the root user or be able to *sudo* to root.

 ## Install EPEL and OpenZFS repositories